Blog 6.2.2024

 8. Procedures for assessing the effectiveness of cyber measures

-9. It’s important to note that the legislation’s impact is not only on the critical organization itself but also applies to the supply chains of entities within the scope of the legislation.
+9. It’s important to note that the legislation’s impact is not only on the critical organisation itself but also applies to the supply chains of entities within the scope of the legislation.

-The organization’s responsibility extends to partners as well
+The organisation’s responsibility extends to partners as well

-It’s important to note that the legislation’s impact is not only on the critical organization itself but it also applies to the supply chains of entities within the scope of the legislation.
+It’s important to note that the legislation’s impact is not only on the critical organisation itself but it also applies to the supply chains of entities within the scope of the legislation.

-It’s important to note that the legislation’s impact is not only on the critical organization itself but also applies to the supply chains of entities within the scope of the legislation – that is, all stakeholders that are in a dependency relationship with the critical operator.
-Therefore, organizations are subject to requirements under the NIS2 Directive either directly or indirectly.
+It’s important to note that the legislation’s impact is not only on the critical organisation itself but also applies to the supply chains of entities within the scope of the legislation – that is, all stakeholders that are in a dependency relationship with the critical operator.
+Therefore, organisations are subject to requirements under the NIS2 Directive either directly or indirectly.

 If an organization already has a cybersecurity management system like ISO27001, complying with the NIS2 Directive’s requirements is generally easier, as processes for systematically managing and improving cybersecurity are already in place.
 Regardless of the cybersecurity management system, organizations must ensure compliance and implement necessary measures to achieve sufficient operational risk management capability and cyber resilience.
 This involves significant change management capability.
 Compliance requires stakeholders to have sufficient awareness, understanding, and competence.